Managing HPE BIOS resources

 HPE OEM Bios resources

-, but including the Service Bios extension)
+(except `HpeMappings`, but including the Service Bios extension)

-URI.
+contain a link to a `BaseConfigs` URI.
 This URI contains the factory

 default configuration of the related resource.
 This configuration is

-member of a BaseConfigs[]
+in the `default` member of a `BaseConfigs[]` array.

-The following example retrieves the HPE Bios TLS default configuration URI from an iLO 6.
+The following example retrieves the HPE Bios TLS default

 ilorest login <ilo-ip> -u <ilo-user> -p password